Earth Leakage Circuit Breaker (ELCB)

 To ignore this confusion, IEC decided to apply the term Residual Current Device (RCD) to differential current operated ELCBs.
 Residual current refers to any current over and above the load current.

-. - If the voltage of the Equipment body is rise (by touching phase to metal part or failure of insulation of equipment) which could cause the difference between earth and load body voltage, the danger of electric shock will occur.
+If the voltage of the Equipment body is rise (by touching phase to metal part or failure of insulation of equipment) which could cause the difference between earth and load body voltage, the danger of electric shock will occur.
 This voltage difference will produce an electric current from the load metallic body passes the relay loop and to earth.
-When voltage on the equipment metallic body rose to the danger level which exceed to 50Volt, the flowing current through relay loop could move the relay contact by disconnecting the supply current to avoid from any danger electric shock.

-. - These devices are no longer used due to its drawbacks like if the fault is between live and a circuit earth, they will disconnect the supply.
+These devices are no longer used due to its drawbacks like if the fault is between live and a circuit earth, they will disconnect the supply.
 However, if the fault is between live and some other earth (such as a person or a metal water pipe), they will NOT disconnect, as the voltage on the circuit earth will not change.
 Even if the fault is between live and a circuit earth, parallel earth paths created via gas or water pipes can result in the ELCB being bypassed.
-Most of the fault current will flow via the gas or water pipes, since a single earth stake will inevitably have a much higher impedance than hundreds of meters of metal service pipes buried in the ground.

 - ELCBs have one advantage over RCDs: they are less sensitive to fault conditions, and therefore have fewer nuisance trips.